 Now that it's been out for a few years, Skyrim Special Edition's modding community has caught up with Oldrim modding.
 Many of our favorite mods from the original have now been ported, so you'll recognize some of those on this list.
 There are plenty of new mods as well.
 Boot up your mod manager of choice because Skyrim SE modding has not slowed down in 2020.

 Looking for mods for the original version of Skyrim?
 We've selected over 100 of the best mods for improved visuals and optimization, new quests and locations, roleplaying and immersion, creatures and NPCs, and much more.
-Our list is here.
+These are the best Skyrim mods.

-Since the last time we updated our list of the best Skyrim Special Edition mods the Skyrim Script Extender was updated to work with it.
-With this powerful tool modders are now able to alter this version of Bethesda's RPG as drastically as Oldrim.
-Near-essentials like SkyUI are now available in this, the slightly prettier (it does have nicer shadows), and more stable (you can alt-tab as much as you like) version of Skyrim.
+With the Script Extender, modders can now alter this version of Bethesda's RPG as drastically as Oldrim.
+Near-essentials like SkyUI are now available in this slightly prettier (it does have nicer shadows), and more stable (you can alt-tab as much as you like) version of Skyrim.
 To be fair, there were other changes as well, like these.

 Unofficial Skyrim Patch

 This mod is a compendium of hundreds of fixes for bugs, text, objects, items, quests, and gameplay elements assembled by prolific modder Arthmoor.
 The patch is designed to be as compatible as possible with other mods.
 If you've got a few hours, you can read through the patch notes.